-The microscopic mechanism behind the inter-ring exchange interaction discussed above is particularly interesting, because the bridging between the green and purple rings does not involve one superexchange path (see Fig. 3).
+The microscopic mechanism behind the inter-ring exchange interaction discussed above is particularly interesting, because the bridging between the green and purple rings does not involve one superexchange path (see the sketch in Fig. 5).
 The iso-nicotinate ligand binds to a Cr and Ni at the green ring, but only to a Ni site at the purple ring.
 Therefore to understand the magnetic exchange we need to consider both a Cr(g)…Ni(p) and Ni(g)…Ni(p) exchange.
 The balance between these two exchange interactions control the low temperature magnetism.

 To understand these interactions we have evaluated the magnetic coupling between the magnetic ions belonging to different rings through the organic linker by DFT calculations.
 The results have been obtained employing the NWChem quantum chemistry package [1].
 In order to account for the electronic correlation, we used the B3LYP hybrid exchange-correlation functional [2].
 Broken-symmetry (BS) magnetic configurations were obtained with the help of the constrained-DFT method [3, 4].

 We follow the procedure described in Ref.
 [5], where total energies of different broken symmetry (BS) states are mapped onto a microscopic spin model Hamiltonian, which contains only isotropic Heisenberg exchange terms (dipolar interactions are tiny and spin-orbit coupling is not included in the calculation) [6].
-Hex turns out to be the sum of three terms,
+Hex turns out to be the sum of three terms.